-In this section, some of the tools and techniques that are used in the PCUE are presented.
+In this section, some the tools and techniques that are used in the PCUE are presented.
 These include standard HP-UX commands as well as custom-built programs.
 For the custom-built programs, documentation of the program's use is provided.

 • The chroot command/system call.
-According to the man page for the chroot system call, a program that calls chroot will, upon the call's successful return, cause the indicated directory to "become the root directory".
+According to the man page for the chroot system call, a program that calls chroot will, upon the call's successful return, the directory passed as an argument to the call will "become the root directory".
 The man page further defines the root directory as "the starting point for path searches for path names beginning with /."

-The man page also reminds the reader that the entry . . in any root directory is interpreted as meaning the root directory itself.
-Thus, / . . cannot be used to "escape" the PCUE into file systems that are not to be accessed by non-administrative personnel.
+The man page also reminds the reader that the entry .. in any root directory is interpreted as meaning the root directory itself.
+Thus, /.. cannot be used to "escape" the PCUE into file systems that are not to be accessed by non-administrative personnel.